defaultsamson/GdxLearningGame/README.md

 ## Contributing

 1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/download), [Eclipse](https://www.eclipse.org/downloads/), [Android Studio](https://developer.android.com/studio), or any IDE of your choice
-3. (Optional) Install the Java JDK 8+ and [Android SDK](https://developer.android.com/studio/releases/sdk-tools) (if not already installed by your IDE)
+3. Install the Java JDK 8+ and [Android SDK](https://developer.android.com/studio/releases/sdk-tools) (if not already installed)
 4. Clone this repository with `git clone https://github.com/qwertysam/GdxLearningGame.git`
 5. Open the project in an IDE, and sync Gradle to download all the dependencies
 5. The main source files are found in `GdxLearningGame/core/src`